apache/incubator-datalab/README.md

 - Create an EC2 instance with the following settings:
     - The instance should have access to Internet in order to install required prerequisites
-    - The instance should have access to further Data Lab installation
+    - The instance should have access to further DataLab installation
     - AMI - Ubuntu 16.04
     - IAM role with [policy](#AWS_SSN_policy) should be assigned to the instance
 - Put SSH key file created through Amazon Console on the instance with the same name
-- Install Git and clone Data Lab repository</details>
+- Install Git and clone DataLab repository</details>

 <details><summary>In Azure cloud <i>(click to expand)</i></summary>